aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-9-1/_index.md

 {{% /alert %}}
 ### **Added CalculationOptions.Recursive Property**
-Aspose.Cells for .NET 8.9.1 has exposed the Boolean type CalculationOptions.Recursive property.
-Setting the CalculationOptions.Recursive property to true and passing the object to Workbook.CalculateFormula method directs the Aspose.Cells APIs to calculate the dependent cells recursively when calculating cells which depends on other cells.
+Aspose.Cells for .NET 8.9.1 has exposed the Boolean **CalculationOptions.Recursive** property.
+Setting this property to **true** and passing the object to the **Workbook.CalculateFormula** method directs the Aspose.Cells APIs to calculate dependent cells recursively when calculating cells that depend on other cells.

-Following is the simple usage scenario.
+Below is a simple usage scenario.

 **C#**